mabuhay (interjection)§

 An example of dishonest and illegal behavior, especially by a person in authority.
 The fact of someone in a position of authority intentionally doing something dishonest or illegal.
 (CD)

 Wrongdoing or misconduct, especially by a public official; commission of an act that is positively unlawful.
+The performance by a public official of an act that is legally unjustified, harmful, or contrary to law; wrongdoing, used especially of an act in violation of a public trust.
 (CDC)

 Refers to the wrongful or illegal action, especially by a public official or someone in a position of trust, involving misconduct, negligence, or violation of duty.
 It often implies an act that is not only wrong but also done with corrupt or malicious intent.
 (Grok)

-Note: In addition to public officials, we can extend this term to anyone in a position of responsibility and certainly to fiduciaries.
+Note: In addition to public officials, we can extend the term malfeasance to anyone in a position of responsibility and certainly to fiduciaries.
 For instance, we read about corporate malfeasance.
 Generic term for wrongdoing or misconduct, especially of a business or financial nature.

 See: fiduciary